-We have experienced rapid growth and increased demand for our products.
-Our total number of Base Customers has grown to 4,593 as of January 31, 2022 from 2,745 as of January 31, 2021.
-Our team member headcount has also increased significantly, and we expect to continue to grow our headcount over the next year.
+We have experienced rapid growth, both in terms of employee headcount and customer growth, as well as increased demand for our products.
+Our total number of Base Customers has grown to 7,002 as of January 31, 2023 from 4,593 as of January 31, 2022.
 The growth and expansion of our business places a continuous significant strain on our management and operational and financial resources.
 In addition, as customers adopt our products for an increasing number of use cases, we have had to support more complex commercial relationships.
-We must continue to improve and expand our information technology and financial infrastructure, our security and compliance requirements, our operating and administrative systems, our relationships with various partners and other third parties, and our ability to manage headcount and processes in an efficient manner to manage our growth effectively.
+To effectively manage and capitalize on our growth periods, we need to manage headcount capital and processes efficiently, while continuing to make investments to improve and expand our information technology and financial infrastructure, our security and compliance requirements, our operating and administrative systems, our relationships with various partners and other third parties.